xMazzmax/coiffeur-seren/README.md

 ### 🧬 Design System

-## 📰 Content creation
+## 📰 Content Creation

 > [_"Content is king!"_ – Bill Gates (**in 1996!**)](https://youtube.com/shorts/0HpkysN5gGQ?si=x9lt-llAJH6FMieb)

 Let's start by defining what content creation is in the first place: Content creation is the process of generating and sharing material, such as text, images, videos, or audio, to inform, entertain, or engage an audience.

 > [!IMPORTANT]
-> It doesn't matter if you have the best product or service in the world; if you're unable to provide it to the right people that _actually_ need it and to communicate to them effectively why and how your thing will provide them their dream outcome to a specific problem, everybody will perceive your offer as worthless.
+> It doesn't matter if you have the best product or service in the world; you must be able to **provide your offer to the right people that _actually_ need it** and to **communicate _effectively_** why and how your thing will lead them to their personal dream outcome regarding a specific problem, **or else everybody will perceive your offer as _worthless_**.

+To maximize conversion rates of website visitors (potential customers) I applied the following key takeaways from the video [Why is THIS the PERFECT Landing Page?](https://youtu.be/UC9pTtrhFys?si=cNwzowfQ-rYf-yz3) mentioned in the layout chapter:

+- Don't offer your service or your product to your leads (potential customer), offer them the individual dream outcome they're looking for to an existing problem.
+- Create trust by being honest and providing undeniable proof that what you have to offer will get them the promised result.
+- Lead the users toward one – and only one – simple and clear action they need to take to reach their desired results.

+In addition to the last video mentioned, I also watched the video [Copy This Perfect Landing Page To Double Your Leads Instantly](https://youtu.be/V2_LNtV95jM?si=k1_9B_N1mqqtbFJm&t=827) from the same channel, and, in one minute, by explaining the clear connection between emotions and logic, the video teaches you how people make buying decisions:

+- 95% of customers' buying decisions are based on emotions e.g. desires & dreams, fears & suffering etc.
+- Emotions change all the time but proof is timeless and validates decisions and claims.
+To make sure the customer doesn't regret his decision when his emotions change and to cover the missing 5% of a customer's buying decision, the emotional decision needs to be backed up with the logic on how your offer ensures the claimed results e.g. stats, social proof, visual proof, features etc.

 ### 🧠 Market research